UCM: Unified Modeling of Camera Control and Memory with Time-aware Positional Encoding Warping for World Models: Introduction

-To comprehensively evaluate our method, we collect diverse open-source videos with large camera movement from Tanks \& Temples~\cite{knapitsch2017tanks}, RealEstate10K~\cite{zhou2018stereo}, Context-as-Memory~\cite{yu2025context} and MiraData~\cite{ju2024miradata}, ranging from indoor to outdoor environments and realistic to synthetic styles.
-Our method significantly outperforms existing methods by a large margin in terms of visual quality and long-term consistency upon scene revisiting, while achieving state-of-the-art camera controllability.
-Extensive ablation studies validate the effectiveness of our proposed efficient dual-stream diffusion model and data curation strategy.
-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We introduce a novel time-aware positional encoding warping mechanism into world models, which establishes robust, explicit spatio-temporal correspondence between tokens to enable precise camera control and ensure long-term scene consistency. \item We present an efficient dual-stream video diffusion model for high-fidelity generation with minimal computational overhead. \item We employ a simple yet efficient data curation strategy designed to simulate long-term scene revisiting, which enables training on large-scale monocular videos and substantially improves our model's generalization. \end{itemize}
+To evaluate {\ourMethod}, we collect open-source videos from Tanks \& Temples~\cite{knapitsch2017tanks}, RealEstate10K~\cite{zhou2018stereo}, Context-as-Memory~\cite{yu2025context}, DL3DV~\cite{ling2024dl3dv} and MiraData~\cite{ju2024miradata}, covering diverse environments and styles.
+Experiments show that {\ourMethod} significantly outperforms existing methods in terms of visual quality and long-term consistency upon scene revisiting, achieving state-of-the-art camera controllability.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We introduce a novel time-aware positional encoding warping mechanism into world models, enabling the unified modeling of precise camera control and long-term scene consistency via establishing explicit spatio-temporal token correspondences. \item We present an efficient dual-stream video diffusion model for high-fidelity generation with minimal computational overhead. \item We employ a simple yet effective data curation strategy to simulate long-term scene revisiting, which enables training on large-scale monocular videos and improves generalization. \end{itemize}